nicolasblackburn/planete_mars_remake/README.md

 - Add basic enemies
 - Player can be hurt and lose a life after reaching 0 'énergie'
 - Remove 'vies' and just keep 'énergie'
+- Create a screen to change the keyboard inputs and allow saving to local storage
+- Save progress in local storage
+- Create a screen to create new game / continue saved games